 Meeting and working with the archetypal energies within us brings our own life’s myth into view.
 We can see our stories as a characters on the stage that is the world.
 Each of us is the main character, the writer, the director and the producer.
 We can decide whether or not we like the role we’ve cast for ourselves ‘No’ Well, then we can hold a board meeting with our archetypes and discuss new scripts.

-Both Stephanie Jourdan and Diane Griggs-Ross specialize in archetypal therapy.
+Stephanie Jourdan, PhD, Diane Griggs-Ross, psychotherapist, and Savannah Jourdan specialize in archetypal therapy.